 Seminar course examines ethical questions that arise in the relationships among life sciences, biotechnology, medicine, politics, law, philosophy, and theology.
 Topics and case studies are selected and discussed in terms of the ethical issues they present.
 These issues include beginning of life, death and dying, human and animal testing, and environmental stewardship.
+This course applies to the Civil Discourse & Critical Reasoning component of the Liberal Arts.
 PREREQUISITE: Junior standing.
+SAME AS: PUBH 3510.
 OFFERED: Sem.
 I.